apache/pulsar/site2/docs/client-libraries-java.md

         .create();
   ```

-* Define Avro schemas with the help of `Schema.AVRO`.
-The next code snippet demonstrates the creation and usage of the Avro schema:
+* Define Avro schemas with `Schema.AVRO`.
+The following code snippet demonstrates how to create and use Avro schema.

   ```java
   Producer<MyAvro> avroProducer = client.newProducer(Schema.AVRO(MyAvro.class))